zwave-js/node-zwave-js/packages/serial/api.md

     callbackId?: number;
 }

-// Warning: (ae-missing-release-tag) "MessageConstructor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessageConstructor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MessageConstructor<T extends Message> = new (host: ZWaveHost, options?: MessageOptions) => T;

-// Warning: (ae-missing-release-tag) "MessageCreationOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessageCreationOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MessageCreationOptions extends MessageBaseOptions {